rhymeswithzion/rwz-test/README.md

 ## About

 The internet has changed the way we see and connect with the world, others, and ourselves.
 It has enabled digital media to become a ubiquitous throughout society.
+Rhymes with zion provides a place within cyberspace which curates audio-visual works of art that provides perspective of different cultural worldviews, connects you with a variety of artists and others, and presents these works of art as an intrinsic value in itself to enable the viewer to reflect on their experience.

 ### Our Ethos